jusadocode/case-opening-simulator/README.md

 Application checks the obtained item's value and accordingly updates the state of the money spent so you can see the tendency.

-Real item data price from steam market (price overview API) is used to provide accurate representation of real world scenario together with SteamWebApi to itegrate case price into the spendings.
+Real item data price from steam market (price overview API) is used to provide accurate representation of real world scenario together with SteamWebApi to integrate case price into the spendings.

 # Installation and Setup